-- Set the download to begin at 00:15 (1:15 am) if you are using SMARTFlux.
+- Set the download to begin at 00:15 (12:15 am) if you are using the SmartFlux SystemSmartFlux 2 System.
 That way all the logged files will be processed before the download begins. - Close the application to your system tray to keep it running in the background. - Be sure the computer that runs the application is on and not in power saver mode. - Download files daily, if possible, to avoid long wait times for data transfer.